Happy, kind and brave.

 Games, outdoors and adventurous activities take place outside and children learn a variety of skills that are developed into small games and team building situations.
 All children swim in the school pool during the summer term, with most year groups having 3 lessons each fortnight.

-Religious education is non-denominational and taught through our topic approach as well as in separate RE lessons and through assemblies.
 The aim of religious education is to enable children to develop an understanding of the nature of religion, its beliefs and practices.

 Parents retain the right to withdraw their children from religious education.
 In such cases, this is done after prior arrangement with the Headteacher, and alternative arrangements are made.